andymason/coder-on-fire/src/articles/test.md

 ---
-title: This is so fucking cool
+title: A this is so fucking cool
+date: 12 Jul 2012
 ---

 # just a new post